brettcannon/release-often/README.md

   1. `doc/CHANGELOG`
   1. `CHANGES`
   1. `doc/CHANGES`
+- Require people specify the file path to the changelog?
 - Allow specifying the format of the changelog entry?
 - Specify the path to the changelog?
 - Support a static header?